Design and construct a toothpick bridge with a simple household items and a little mathematical magic.

 A plastic tray is the perfect tool to teach your little one how to count.
 Try out this activity, and your child will have her numbers down in no time.

 When your child is itching for a game, consider ditching Hide and Seek in favor of Shape and Seek.
 Here's how it works:

 Challenge your preschooler to a game of shape match-up--an entertaining way to boost her observational ability.

 Use empty soda bottles to create a fun bowling set that helps your first grader practice addition skills!

-This single-player game is designed to help a first grader practice adding up to sums of 14.
+Want to make math a little more exciting?
+This single-player game is designed to help your child practice combining cards to create sums of 14.